kubeshop/tracetest-cloud-charts/README.md

 TODO: make this nice

-this repo provides a script to create a local kind cluster with an entire tracetest cloud instance. while we have this repo private and all the private images, this is just deploying tracetest cloud. we need to use a secret so you need to use the create image pull secret script to configure that in the kind cluster.
+this repo provides a script to create a local kind cluster with an entire Tracetest cloud instance. while we have this repo private and all the private images, this is just deploying Tracetest cloud. we need to use a secret so you need to use the create image pull secret script to configure that in the kind cluster.

 once everything is public, we can use kind to validate PRs before merging.